 Naples has a huge number of hotels and your budget will make a big difference to where you might stay.
 A useful website is the Time Out guide which you can peruse in English.

 Renaissance Naples Hotel Mediterraneo

 A modern hotel well located in the centre of the city with a roof top restaurant offering views over the bay.
-This is the pick-up hotel for our Southern Italy tour, if you don't meet at Naples airport.
+This is the pick-up hotel for our Southern Italy tour.

 Chiaja Hotel de Charme

 Tucked away off a courtyard, the former home of the Marchese Nicola Ledaldano is now a friendly, elegant hotel and quiet despite its central location.
 Good restaurants close by.

 Royals, film stars and jet-setters of all ilks have walked the Excelsior's sumptuously decorated halls and corridors.
 A Neapolitan landmark, it exerts a heady glamour - helped by its enviable position overlooking the bay.

 Billing itself as Naples first B&B, this charming little property has recently been done up, and is now more like a boutique hotel.
 The location is truly exceptional, ahead of all the grand hotels on the picturesque seafront.
 Good restaurants close by.